merenlab/merenlab.org/tutorials/infant-gut/index.md

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">Snakemake workflows to the rescue</span>
-Your data-pack already contains an anvi'o contigs database and a merged profile database that puts the E. faecalis genome in the context of 20 gut metagenomes, but here is some extra info for those of you who are curious to know how did we generated these data.
+Your data-pack already contains an anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} and a merged profile database that puts the E. faecalis genome in the context of 20 gut metagenomes, but here is some extra info for those of you who are curious to know how did we generated these data.

 To generate these mapping results and to profile them using anvi'o, we used the anvi'o snakemake workflow for metagenomics.